edgelesssys/constellation/docs/docs/workflows/create.md

 * the initial size of your cluster (the number of control-plane and worker nodes)
 * the machine type of your nodes (depending on the availability in your cloud environment)
-* whether to enable autoscaling for your cluster (automatically adding and removing nodes depending on resource demands)

 You can find the currently supported machine types for your cloud environment in the [installation guide](../architecture/orchestration.md).